-The Poisson loss is a loss function used for regression when modeling count data.
+The poisson loss function is used for regression when modeling count data.
+Use for data follows the poisson distribution.
+Ex: churn of customers next week.
 The loss takes the form of:

 where ŷ is the predicted expected value.